Sunbird-Lern/lms-service/README.md

 1. To get the Cassandra image, use the following command:

-For linux and mac m2 users follow the below command:
+To get the Cassandra image, use the following command:

 ```shell
 docker pull cassandra:3.11.6
 ```
-For mac m1 users follow the bellow command:
+For Mac M1 users follow the bellow command:
 ```shell
 docker pull --platform=linux/amd64 cassandra:3.11.6
 ```